 9. If in Doubt, Keep It Classic

 Classic invitation designs will always be in style, and suit a broad range of events and personal tastes.
 Unless the wedding has a strong theme, a traditional design will work really well, and, if designed beautifully, be treasured forever by the couple and their guests.
+This classy wedding invitation features gorgeous script fonts with floral elements that work perfectly for any wedding.

 To keep your classic design looking modern, not stuffy, try to balance the design’s feminine and masculine elements.
 Straight, fuss-free line dividers and a geometric border give this design a masculine edge, while the scripted italics bring a feminine touch.